marta1994/efficient_bpe_explanation/README.md

 ![Linked array][linked_array_gif]

-In essence, the [`LinkedArray`][linked_array] acts as a bridge between the direct index access of arrays and the flexible insertion/deletion capabilities of linked lists.
+In essence, the [`linked_array.py`][linked_array] acts as a bridge between the direct index access of arrays and the flexible insertion/deletion capabilities of linked lists.
 It's specifically designed to optimize the pair replacement process in BPE tokenization, contributing to a more performant and streamlined algorithm.

 ## BPE Tokenizer Training: A Visual Guide